lemaiyan/lemstart/README.md

 # lemstart

-A Leiningen template for FIXME.
+A Leiningen template for starting REST API web server running on httpkit and postgres database

 ## Usage

-FIXME
+lein new lemstart <project name>

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.